phonlapatS/Prefect-Pipeline/README.md

-# Do Pipeline with Prefect using Python and Sqlite3 based on ETL Process
+# Data Pipeline with Prefect using Python and Sqlite3 based on ETL Process
 ## ETL Process concept :

 <p align="center">